SkafteNicki/dtu_mlops/s1_development_environment/editor.md

 The main components of VS code are:

 * The action bar: VS code is not an editor meant for a single language and can do many things.
-One of the core reasons that VC code have become so popular is that custom plug-ins called **extensions** can be installed to add functionality to VS code.
+One of the core reasons that VS code have become so popular is that custom plug-ins called **extensions** can be installed to add functionality to VS code.
 It is in the action bar that you can navigate between these different applications when you have installed them.